ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

 Bylaw 14 amended at the Board meeting of August 28, 2017.
 Bylaws 9.1 and 13.1
 amended at the Board meeting of February 26, 2018.
 Bylaws 7 and 14 amended and bylaw 16 added at the Board meeting of November 4, 2019.
 Bylaw 7 amended and bylaw 17 added at the Board meeting of November 18, 2019.
+Bylaws 9.1 and 13.1 amended, bylaws 10, 11, and 12.4 repealed, and bylaw 18 added at the Board meeting of December 2, 2019.